 Download Tech Ethics Quick-Look

-Professors Jonathan Weiner & Mark Borsuk
+Professors Jonathan Wiener & Mark Borsuk

 The Center on Risk is a university‐wide research, teaching, and engagement program focused on the detection, analysis, regulation, and mitigation of risk.
-Professors Weiner and Borsuk co-direct the Center and provide numerous research and teaching opportunities in risk, uncertainty, optimization, and decision-making.
+Professors Wiener and Borsuk co-direct the Center and provide numerous research and teaching opportunities in risk, uncertainty, optimization, and decision-making.

 Professor Jeff Ward